christian-vigh-phpclasses/PdfToText/README.md

 A string containing the whole text extracted from the underlying pdf file.
 Note that pages are separated with a form feed.

+### Utf8Placeholder ###

+When a Unicode character cannot be correctly recognized, the Utf8Placeholder property will be used as a substitution.

+The default value is the empty string.

 ## CONSTANTS ##